mbrkdev/sylph/README.md

 node ./main.js
 ```

+And you're done!
 This should scan your server directory, parse all of the routes and create their endpoints.
 If you access the Sylph server by going to localhost:8081 (or whatever port you chose) then you should see ```'OK'```

 ## Things you should know

 - All routes are handled asynchronously
-- Sylph is currently undergoing a transition from being Express based to being based around 0http.
-Expect breaking changes until release.
+- Favicon.ico is served manually if not specified (to avoid double requests on dynamic routes)

 ## File Structure